getgrav/grav-learn/pages/17/03.themes/04.twig-tags-filters-functions/03.functions/doc.md

 Returns `page.header.<variable>`.

+> [!WARNING]
-! **NOTE:** Deprecated since Grav 1.7. `theme_var` should be used.
+> **NOTE:** Deprecated since Grav 1.7. `theme_var` should be used.

+> [!WARNING]
-!
-The logic of finding the variable has changed, which might lead to unexptected results:
+> The logic of finding the variable has changed, which might lead to unexptected results:
-! - If an array of lookup pages is provided as second parameter, only the first page will be used.
+> - If an array of lookup pages is provided as second parameter, only the first page will be used.
-! - If `<variable>` is not defined in het header of the page, Grav will search for the variable in the tree of parents of the page.
+> - If `<variable>` is not defined in het header of the page, Grav will search for the variable in the tree of parents of the page.
-! - If still not found, Grav will search for the variable in the config file of the theme
+> - If still not found, Grav will search for the variable in the config file of the theme

 Given frontmatter of
 ```